christianbundy/drewdevault.com/content/blog/Mail-service-provider-recommendations.md

 please [send me an email](mailto:sir@cmpwn.com).

 [^1]: This also rules out ProtonMail and Tutanota, doubly damning them, especially because it provides an excuse for skipping IMAP and SMTP, which conveniently enables vendor lock-in.
-[^2]: This rules out Fastmail because of their government (Australlia)'s hostile and subversive laws regarding encryption.
+[^2]: This rules out Fastmail because of their government (Australia)'s hostile and subversive laws regarding encryption.
 [^3]: Alarmingly rare, this one.
 It seems to be either this, or a captcha like mailbox.org does.
 I would be interested in seeing the use of client-side proof of work, or requiring someone to enter their payment details and successfully complete a charge instead.